-Measles deaths fall to record low, but rebound in SyriaFebruary 6th, 2014 in Diseases, Conditions, Syndromes /
+Measles deaths fall to record low, but rebound in SyriaFebruary 6, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 The number of people dying from measles has fallen to a record low, driven down by mass vaccination campaigns, but outbreaks in crisis zones such as Syria remain a threat, the UN said Thursday.